Rethinking Meta-Learning from a Learning Lens: Problem Formulation and Challenge

+To verify the limitations of existing methods that understand meta-learning from learning a ``good initialization model'', we conduct a toy experiment.
+It evaluates the performance of meta-learning models relying on a single ``meta-layer'' across different tasks, i.e., whether face overfitting and underfitting according to tasks.

-\paragraph{Empirical Evidence} To verify the above views, we conduct a toy experiment.
-Specifically, we sample 20 sets of tasks from miniImagenet \cite{miniImagenet} based on \cite{wang2024towards}.
-We select the top four tasks with the highest scores as $\mathcal{D}_1-\mathcal{D}_4$, and the bottom four tasks as $\mathcal{D}_5-\mathcal{D}_8$.
-The higher the sampling scores, the more complex the task, and the more information the model learns.
-Then, we perform four-times data augmentation on $\mathcal{D}_{1}-\mathcal{D}_4$.
-Next, we evaluate the adaptation of the MAML model on these 8 sets of tasks, i.e., perform one gradient descent and record the accuracy.
-The results are shown in Figure \ref{fig:motivation}.
-We observe that: (i) models trained on $\mathcal{D}_{8}$ and $\mathcal{D}_7$ have an inflection point, indicating overfitting; (ii) the effect of the models on $\mathcal{D}_{1}$ is lower than the result after convergence, indicating underfitting.
-Thus, existing meta-learning methods do face the limitations of overfitting and underfitting, which come from the learning paradigm and will lead to errors.
+Specifically, we first sample 20 sets of tasks from miniImagenet \cite{miniImagenet} based on \cite{wang2024towards}. we first randomly select 20 sets of tasks from the miniImagenet dataset \cite{miniImagenet} following the method in \cite{wang2024towards}.
+The adaptive sampler \cite{wang2024towards} used here is the same as mentioned in \textbf{Subsection \ref{sec:4.1}} which aims to sample task-specific meta-data for each task.
+It conducts three metrics, i.e., task diversity, task entropy, and task difficulty, which consider four important indicators to perform task sampling, i.e., intra-class compaction, inter-class separability, feature space enrichment, and causal invariance.
+In this experiment, we use the first metric to calculate the score of the 20 sets of sampled tasks.
+Among these, we select the two tasks with the highest sampling scores as $\mathcal{D}_1$-$\mathcal{D}_2$ and the two with the lowest scores as $\mathcal{D}_3$-$\mathcal{D}_4$.
+The higher the sampling scores, the more complex the task.
+Then, we perform four rounds of data augmentation on $\mathcal{D}_1-\mathcal{D}_2$.
+Next, we train MAML \cite{maml} on these sets of tasks, i.e., fine-tuning the model with one gradient descent step in the inner loop.
+We record the training loss and the accuracy on previously unseen test tasks.
+The results are shown in \textbf{Figure \ref{fig:motivation}}.
+From the results, we observe that: (i) models trained on $\mathcal{D}_4$ exhibit an inflection point in training loss but perform worse on the test set, indicating overfitting; (ii) models on $\mathcal{D}_1$ show lower performance after convergence and the test performance gradually improves, indicating underfitting.
+These results demonstrate that existing methods do face the limitations of overfitting and underfitting depending on tasks.